 - The student must be enrolled in at least five courses for which a numerical grade is recorded.

 - The student must be passing all courses.

-Deerfield’s scholars may achieve membership in the the Cum Laude Society at one of two junctures.
-At the conclusion of a student’s junior year at Deerfield, the top 10% of the junior class are considered for induction.
-The Cum Laude Committee will evaluate grades, difficulty of academic schedule, and breadth of mastery.
-Furthermore, in alignment with the national organization’s pillars of diké (justice), timé (honor), and areté (excellence), the Committee will also consider the merit of a student’s citizenship within the Deerfield community.
-A senior may also be elected to Cum Laude just before graduation, with the Committee weighing similar guidelines as were employed for the early inductees.
+Deerfield’s elite scholars may achieve membership in The Cum Laude Society at one of two junctures.
+At the conclusion of the 11th-grade year, members of the class are considered for induction.
+The Cum Laude Committee evaluates grades, rigor of academic schedule, and breadth of mastery.
+Furthermore, in alignment with the national organization’s pillars of diké (justice), timé (honor), and areté (excellence), the committee will also consider the merit of a student’s citizenship within the Deerfield community.
+A 12th grader may also be elected to Cum Laude just before graduation, with the committee weighing similar guidelines as were employed for the early inductees.